 Mix 4-8 oz per gallon of water or gallon of oil for use in both cold and thermal foggers.

 MOSQUITO TRAPS ^

-Place 2-4 traps our for the average yard; about 6 per 1/2 acre.
+Place 1-2 traps per average yard; about 2 per 1/2 acre.
 Be sure to place them along property borders or where people won’t be active; preferably in moist shady areas.
-The “egg laying locator” pheromone tends to attract gravid females and by catching them before they lay eggs, you’ll see a big reduction in local populations.
+The “egg laying locator” odor will attract gravid females and by catching them before they lay eggs, you’ll see a big reduction in local populations.